w3f/Grants-Program/applications/Kaladin.md

 - how you intend to use, enhance, promote and support your project in the short term, and
 - the team's long-term plans and intentions in relation to it.

+We intend to push for a money transmitter license in all states and would hope to be able to run internationally and be self sufficient.
+We aim to push for large adoption by exchanges and banks as well as users as we believe that this will create a safer future for crypto.

 ## Referral Program (optional) :moneybag: